FAQs: About working at UTSA

 How do you upload information into Digital Measures?

 Digital Measures has made it easy for you to upload information about your vita, annual report, and other pertinent information.
-The Office of Institutional Effectiveness has provided instructions on uploading your information on the Digital Measures website.
+Visit UTSA Digital Measures for more.

 What’s the process and timeline for a third-year review (TYR)?